-EDUC 627 The Writing Process and Instructional Strategies, Birth-Grade 6 describing the interactive writing process within the broader language and literacy-learning curriculum.
+EDUC 627 The Writing Process and Instructional Strategies, Birth-Grade 6

+The interrelationship of teaching and writing are examined.
+Process writing and interactive methodologies will be reviewed.
+Emphasis will be placed on defining and describing the interactive writing process within the broader language and literacy-learning curriculum.
 Written composition is an integral part of course evaluation.
 Ten hours of fieldwork required.
 3 credits.